 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Buckleys Mixture (dextromethorphan) side effects
+Buckleys Mixture side effects

-Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using dextromethorphan and call your doctor at once if you have:
+Stop using Buckleys Mixture and call your doctor at once if you have:

-Common side effects may include stomach upset.
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Buckleys Mixture (dextromethorphan)?
+What other drugs will affect Buckleys Mixture?

-Ask a doctor or pharmacist before using this medicine if you are also using any other drugs, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Some medicines can cause unwanted or dangerous effects when used together.
-Not all possible interactions are listed in this medication guide.
+Avoid using Buckleys Mixture with other drugs that cause drowsiness or slow your breathing (such as opioid medicine, a muscle relaxer, or medicine for anxiety or seizures).
+Ask a doctor or pharmacist before using any other medication, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed in this medication guide.